yanina-sorokina/7x7/obstetric violence/README.md

 The spreadsheets come from the following sources:

-- [Court case aggregator GAS RF “Justice”] (https://sudrf.ru/):
+- Court case aggregator GAS RF [“Justice”] (https://sudrf.ru/):
   - texts of sentences downloaded with the help of [parser To be Accurate] (https://github.com/tochno-st/sudrfscraper) for articles of the Criminal Code of the Russian Federation 109, 118, 124, 238, 293
-  - data cover the period from 05/09/2019 to 20/06/2024
+  - data covers the period from 05/09/2019 to 20/06/2024
-- [posts of the Vkontakte group “Violence in childbirth”] (https://vk.com/humanize_birth):
+- posts of the Vkontakte group [“Violence in childbirth”] (https://vk.com/humanize_birth):
   - posts were parsed using [VK API] (https://dev.vk.com/ru/api/access-token/getting-started#%D0%9A%D0%BB%D1%8E%D1%87%20%D0%B4%D0%BE%D1%81%D1%82%D1%83%D0%BF%D0%B0%20%D0%BF%D0%BE%D0%BB%D1%8C%D0%B7%D0%BE%D0%B2%D0%B0%D1%82%D0%B5%D0%BB%D1%8F)
-  - data cover the period from 21/10/2016 to 02/10/2024
+  - data covers the period from 21/10/2016 to 02/10/2024

-Each of the spreadsheets contain, among others, the following columns relevant to the analysis:
+Each of the spreadsheets contains, among others, the following columns relevant to the analysis:

 - `detailed_data_VK.csv` - posts from the VK group “Violence in childbirth”
   - `text` - original text of the post